 In Christian history, few authors have been as influential as Paul.
-Several times, Paul reflects on baptism.
-In so doing, he never sets out a fully orbed "theology of baptism" but rather appeals to this foundational practice within the early Jesus movement and explores how it should inform ongoing faith and practice within the movement.
+In his letters, Paul repeatedly reflects on baptism.
+He never sets out a fully orbed "theology of baptism" but rather appeals to this foundational practice and explores how it should inform ongoing faith and practice within the early Jesus movement.
 This seminar explores Paul's reflections on these themes and considers their implications for contemporary Christian faith and practice.

 - II.
-COURSE OBJECTIVES: By the end of this course, students will be able to: - 1.
+COURSE OBJECTIVES: By the end of this course, you will be able to: - 1.
 Discuss the historical context for baptism in the early Jesus movement. - 2.
-Interpret Pauline reflections on baptism. - 3.
+Interpret Paul's reflections on baptism. - 3.
 Discuss how Paul's reflections on baptism might inform ongoing Christian faith and practice.